 I use Google Keep to capture quick notes.
 It’s easily accessible through your phone and can also be accessed through the website.

-I do not use color coding or tags to organized my notes though.
-And, the main reason is, I do not take permanent notes in Google Keep; I’d just note down raw ideas and stuff that I haven’t given much thought yet.
+I do not use color coding or tags to organize my notes though.
+And, the main reason is, I do not take permanent notes in Google Keep; I’d just note down raw ideas and stuff that I haven’t given much thought to yet.

 Later, when I go through the notes, I’d clear from there, after noting them down in Obsidian or Notion.